-55.4.10.43 Temporary Special Events Temporary Special Events authorizing onsite cannabis sales to, and consumption by, persons 21 years of age or older may be permitted at any facility or location over which the County has jurisdiction.
-Events are a Temporary Use subject to a Coastal Development Permit and Use Permit as required by Humboldt County Code Section 313-62.1, which governs Special Events and Attractions.
+55.4.10.4 Temporary Special Events Temporary Special Events authorizing onsite cannabis sales to, and consumption by, persons 21 years of age or older may be permitted at any facility or location over which the County has jurisdiction.
+Events are a Temporary Use subject to a Use Permit as required by Humboldt County Code Section 314-62.1, which governs Special Events and Attractions.
 This includes events at a county fair, subject to consent of the Humboldt County Fair Association Board of Directors and City of Ferndale.
-Any event must be managed to insure that (1) all cannabis vendor participants are licensed; (2) cannabis consumption is not visible from any public place or area open to persons under 21 years of age; and, (3) sale or consumption of alcohol or tobacco is not allowed within areas where cannabis consumption is authorized.
+Any event must be managed to ensure that (1) all cannabis vendor participants are licensed; (2) cannabis consumption is not visible from any public place or area open to persons under 21 years of age; and, (3) sale or consumption of alcohol or tobacco is not allowed within areas where cannabis consumption is authorized.

-55.4.10.54 Onsite Cannabis Consumption (Retail, Microbusiness) Onsite consumption facilities as an accessory use at a Medical Cannabis Dispensary, Adult Use Retail, or

-Microbusiness permitted facility may be permitted subject to approval of a Use Permit, provided that: (1) access to the area where cannabis consumption is allowed is restricted to persons 21 years of age and older; (2) cannabis consumption is not visible from any public place or area open to persons under 21 years of age; and, (3) sale or consumption of alcohol or tobacco is not allowed on the premises.
-The applicant shall submit a site plan and operations plan that will demonstrate the onsite consumption facilities comply with these standards and all other limitations and restrictions, including but not limited to Health and Safety Code section 11362.3.

-- 55.4.10.65 Commercial Cannabis Tours And Tour Sites Public visitation and tours of sites host to Commercial Cannabis Activities may be authorized at locations meeting the Performance Standards for Public Accommodation and Tours.
-Businesses conducting tours to Commercial Cannabis Activity sites may be authorized with a Zoning Clearance Certificate and Coastal Development Permit, subject to meeting the following criteria: - 55.4.10.65.1 Tour businesses must collect guests from a secure location with adequate off-street parking to store the vehicles of all tour patrons. - 55.4.10.65.2 The tour vehicle must be stored at a location authorized for storage of commercial vehicles.
+- 55.4.10.5 Onsite Cannabis Consumption (Retail, Microbusiness) Onsite consumption facilities as an accessory use at a Medical Cannabis Dispensary, Adult Use Retail, or Microbusiness permitted facility may be permitted subject to approval of a Use Permit, provided that: (1) access to the area where cannabis consumption is allowed is restricted to persons 21 years of age and older; (2) cannabis consumption is not visible from any public place or area open to persons under 21 years of age; and, (3) sale or consumption of alcohol or tobacco is not allowed on the premises.
+The applicant shall submit a site plan and operations plan that will demonstrate the onsite consumption facilities comply with these standards and all other limitations and restrictions, including but not limited to Health and Safety Code section 11362.3. - 55.4.10.6 Commercial Cannabis Tours and Tour Sites Public visitation and tours of sites host to Commercial Cannabis Activities may be authorized at locations meeting the Performance Standards for Public Accommodation and Tours.
+Businesses conducting tours to Commercial Cannabis Activity sites may be authorized with a Zoning Clearance Certificate, subject to meeting the following criteria: - 55.4.10.6.1 Tour businesses must collect guests from a secure location with adequate offstreet parking to store the vehicles of all tour patrons. - 55.4.10.6.2 The tour vehicle must be stored at a location authorized for storage of commercial vehicles.

-Tour Businesses not meeting the above criteria may be permitted with a Special Permit and Coastal Development Permit.
+Tour Businesses not meeting the above criteria may be permitted with a Special Permit.
 The application shall include a Plan of Operation detailing how the operation of the tour will not adversely affect public parking or conflict with neighboring uses, while complying with all applicable performance standards.